How to Write a Chargeback Rebuttal Letter: Explanation and Samples

 • A short description of the item bought

-You also need to give a summary of your business.
+1. A Summary of What You Sell: You also need to give a summary of your business.
 What items do you sell?
-Do you sell them online, over the phone, or in a physical shop?
+Do you sell them online, over the phone, or in a physical shop Additionally, Include all this information to help the card reader understand the original transaction context.

-Give a compelling summary of the evidence you have against the dispute.
+1. Summary of The Compelling Evidence: Give a compelling summary of the evidence you have against the dispute.
 Ensure the evidence is relevant and it shows the legitimacy of the original purchase.
+Remember to Highlight the important and most compelling elements of the evidence in the chargeback letter to bank.

-And now let’s look at a chargeback rebuttal letter template and a sample that you can use to craft your dispute letter.
+chargeback rebuttal letter template and a chargeback letter sample that you can use to craft your dispute letter.

 Business Name